Overview - Christian Studies & Philosophy

 Fulfilling the Great Commission requires active intellectual life, strong leadership, and the ability to engage the world’s cultures in a time of ever-increasing diversity and change.
 With this calling in mind, our Department seeks to deepen students’ understanding of the Christian faith and shape their worldview in ways that are rooted in Scripture, theology, and philosophy.
 Recognizing the deep connection between faith and practice, faculty use classroom and experiential learning contexts to prepare students for effective ministry in a wide range of callings.
 As part of a full-orbed liberal arts education, the majors supported by the Department are thus designed to prepare students for service in the church, the academy, society, and throughout the world.

 The BIBLE AND THEOLOGY PROGRAM offers an in-depth exploration of biblical content and theology.
-Majors prepare men and women for vocational ministry and theological scholarship.
+The major prepares men and women for vocational ministry and theological scholarship.

-2. The Pre-ministry major seeks to prepare men and women for ministry immediately following college.
-These students take courses, among others, in preaching, pastoral theology, biblical interpretation, Christian Ministries, and marriage or family in order to be as equipped as possible to enter some types of ministry without further seminary education.
+2. The Pre-ministry emphasis seeks to prepare men and women for ministry immediately following college.
+These students take courses, among others, in preaching, pastoral theology, biblical interpretation, and Christian Ministries in order to be as equipped as possible to enter some types of ministry without further seminary education.

-Each of these two programs emphasizes biblical content, background, theological understanding, and exegetical skills.
+Each of these tracks emphasizes biblical content and background, theological understanding, and exegetical skills.
 Both facilitate interpreting the Bible in its historical, cultural context and the ability to apply biblical principles to ministry in everyday life.
 In addition to studying individual books of the Old and New Testaments, students explore the rich historical and theological legacy of the Church and its implications for today.

 As part of our goals for our students, the department provides opportunities for study abroad and cross-cultural experiences.
 In recent years our faculty members have sponsored study-tours to Greece, Turkey, and Israel.
 Some of our students have spent a semester in Israel earning course credit in biblical history and archaeology.